insideout/ai/_posts/_archive/2020-02-02-doha-bank-integrates-facial-voice-recognition-into-app.md

 ---
 category: news
 title: "Doha Bank integrates facial, voice recognition into app"
 excerpt: "The new technique introduced by Doha Bank allows customers to log in to the app using voice recognition, in a “first of its kind step” adopted by a bank in Qatar.
-In addition to voice recognition, the new feature allows bank’s customers to use face identification to help them navigate the Doha Bank’s app safely.
-The newly-integrated ..."
+In addition to voice ..."
-publishedDateTime: 2020-02-02T19:02:00Z
+publishedDateTime: 2020-02-02T22:02:00Z
 webUrl: "https://www.gulf-times.com/story/654852/Doha-Bank-integrates-facial-voice-recognition-into"
 type: article
-quality: 26
+quality: 24
 heat: -1
 published: false